alf-p-steinbach/Windows-GUI-stuff-in-C-tutorial-/docs/part-03.md

 }
 ~~~

-… where `Range` is a little utility class that represents a range of integers.
+… where `Range` is a little `struct` class that represents a range of integers.

 The GUI side of handling an attempted user move is simple: if the attempted move is invalid then indicate that, otherwise do that move in the game state and show it, plus if the game is now not over, make a counter-move for the computer, and in any case, if the game is then over, indicate that and enter a state where all the user can do is start a new one.